Our Staff

 Originally from Lexington, Kentucky, Nicole has lived in Knoxville since 2001.
 She has worked for economic development non-profits since coming to East Tennessee.

-Nicole served as a program mentor for a local Girl Scout troop and has been a mentor for the TNAchieves program as a part of the TNPromise Scholarship.
-She is a member of Leadership Oak Ridge’s class of 2006.
+Nicole served as a program mentor for a local Girl Scout troop and has been a mentor for the TNAchieves program as a part of the TNPromise.
+She is a member of Leadership Oak Ridge’s class of 2006, and member of Fellowship Church.

 Nicole graduated from Cumberland College with a Bachelor’s of Science degree in Psychology.

-She lives in west Knoxville with her family (husband, Dr. David Allen, DVM, and two children ages 15 and 9).
-Nicole enjoys writing fiction, reading, yoga, puzzles, and playing with her children.
+She lives in west Knoxville with her family (husband, Dr. David Allen, DVM, and two children ages 18 and 12).
+Nicole enjoys playing with words and spending time with her family.

 Melodie McDonald